George W. Housner

 George W. Housner (December 9, 1910 in Saginaw, Michigan – November 10, 2008 in Pasadena, California) was a professor of earthquake engineering at the California Institute of Technology and National Medal of Science laureate.

 Biography

 Housner received his bachelor's degree in civil engineering from the University of Michigan where he was influenced by Stephen Timoshenko.
-He earned his masters' (1934) and doctoral (1941) degrees from the California Institute of Technology where he had been a professor of earthquake engineering from 1945 to 1981, and Professor Emeritus thereafter.
+He earned his master's (1934) and doctoral (1941) degrees from the California Institute of Technology (Caltech).
+After receiving his master's degree, Housner worked as a structural designer in the Los Angeles area.
+He returned to Caltech begin his doctoral studies in fall 1939, advised by professor Romeo Raoul Martel.
+His dissertation was titled "An Investigation of the Effects of Earthquakes on Buildings."
+He became a professor of earthquake engineering at Caltech from 1945 to 1981, and professor emeritus thereafter.
+His doctoral students included Robert D. Hanson.
+In 2000, he received an honorary Doctor of Science from the University of Southern California.